-When the unit is raised 99mm or less from floor level, a minimum 1000mm hearth is required in all directions, unless forming an abutment with a wall, refer to page 14
+When the unit is raised 199mm or less from floor level, a minimum 1000mm hearth is required beyond all four sides of the unit unless forming an abutment with a wall.
+The base and hearth shall be constructed in accordance with AS/NZS 2918:2018.